Son of NBA great Dennis Rodman transferring to USC, joining Bronny James – KION546

 LOS ANGELES (AP) — Southern California’s basketball roster is getting more star-studded by the moment.

 The Trojans had already landed Bronny James, son of Los Angeles Lakers superstar LeBron James.
 Now, D.J.
-Rodman has announced on social media that he’s transferring to USC.
+Rodman has announced on social media that he’s transferring to USC, which confirmed his addition on Wednesday.

 The son of NBA rebounding great Dennis Rodman played the last four seasons at Washington State.
 The 6-foot-6 forward averaged 9.6 points and 5.8 rebounds while starting 30 of 31 games for the Cougars last season.

-Rodman will take advantage of an NCAA rule allowing an extra year of eligibility because of the COVID-19 pandemic to play for the Trojans close to his hometown of Newport Beach.
+Rodman graduated from WSU with a degree in communications.
+He will take advantage of an NCAA rule allowing an extra year of eligibility because of the COVID-19 pandemic to play for the Trojans close to his hometown of Newport Beach.

 Coach Andy Enfield on Wednesday also said the Trojans have received a signed national letter of intent from James.
 The guard announced on his social media last weekend that he had committed to the Trojans, and his father discussed it after the Lakers’ playoff victory.